streampulse/metabolism_synthesis/README.md

 #### 2.2.2 Standardized and filtered FLUXNET

-This is the dataset of terrestrial ecosystem fluxes used in Bernhardt et al. (in prep).
+This is the dataset of terrestrial ecosystem fluxes used in Bernhardt et al. (2022).
 This data has been filtered based on data availability and several basic site metrics were calculated for use in analysis.

 <font size="3"><i><span style="color:#00cc99">fluxnet_site_info_filtered.rds</span></i></font>